Only one person can claim to fulfill ALL Old Testament prophecy about the coming Messiah. Jesus!

-One reason the Bible’s Old Testament is so important to Christians is that it contains prophecy — over 300 predictions, in fact — that, like the threads of a tapestry, establish the Messianic credentials of Jesus.
+One reason that Old Testament prophecy is so important to Christians is that over 300 predictions, like the threads of a tapestry, establish the Messianic credentials of Jesus.

 Put another way, the Old Testament is like an intricate jigsaw puzzle.
 The numerous pieces, on their own, are puzzling — until they are assembled enough to fill out the intended picture.
 Thus, the New Testament is the decryption key for unlocking Old Testament meaning.